7hekaka/newcytosim/doc/main/runs.md

 			nb_frames = 100
 		}

-The ‘import’ command replaces the objects of the simulation, without changing their Properties.
-The config file should thus define all the Properties with ’set’ as usual, before the ’import’ command.
+The `import` command replaces the objects of the simulation, without changing their Properties.
+The config file should thus define all the Properties with `set` as usual, before the `import` command.
 From an existing configuration, one simply adds the 'import' and deletes all the 'new'.

-However, any ’new’ placed after ‘import’ will add objects as usual.
-The simulation should be started in a fresh directory, as ’sim’ will erase the ‘object.cmo’ file.
+However, any `new` placed after `import` will add objects as usual.
+The simulation should be started in a fresh directory, as `sim` will erase the `object.cmo` file.

 One can merge two trajectory files later with 'cat' if necessary: